 Header Image: A full carload of visitors is pictured either going into or coming out of the Atwood Sphere at the Adler Planetarium.
-Credit: Adler Planetarium
+Credit: Adler Planetarium Archives

-This November, we’re debuting a brand new 5,000 square foot exhibition called Chicago’s Night Sky.
+In November 2019, the Adler debuted a brand new 5,000 square foot exhibition called Chicago’s Night Sky.